gaycoderprincess/UndercoverMWPhysics/README.md

 - Plop the files into your game folder.
 - Enjoy, nya~ :3

+## Features

+- Full 1:1 port of Most Wanted's engine, gearbox, suspension and tire physics as well as the aerodynamics such as drag and air stabilization
+- The mod is based on actual code rather than tweaks of random VLT values, ensuring the handling is as accurate as possible
+- Every car that exists in Most Wanted uses the actual data from Most Wanted's VLT nodes, and cars that don't exist in Most Wanted use either Carbon's values or a similar car's values from either game
+- Perfect starts have been re-added, though there's no visual indication of the target RPM so you'll have to go by feel

 ## Useful info

 - Fine tuning has been redone, the options might change car performance in different ways than before, and the following tunings do not affect anything anymore: Engine, Drivetrain, Suspension
 - FOR DEVELOPERS: Almost all VLT values have been replaced!
 For editing car handling, edit the files in `CarDataDump` instead, except for these values: `ASPECT_RATIO`, `FRONT_AXLE`, `MASS`, `RIM_SIZE`, `SECTION_WIDTH`, `TRACK_WIDTH`, `WHEEL_BASE`
-- Perfect starts have been re-added, though there's no visual indication of the target RPM so you'll have to go by feel
+- Manual transmission no longer gives you an advantage

 ## Known issues

+- Drafting no longer works
 - Skidmarks and tire smoke aren't 100% accurate

 ## Building